 “That’s a really nice look on you Tuney, hope it sticks!”
 I said sarcastically as I reached her, earning a scathing look.

 “What the heck is that?” she asked pointing her bony finger at the window sill.
 I rolled my eyes.

 I walked over to the windowsill and beckoned the owl forward.
-It fluttered onto our kitchen table and held out it’s leg for me.
-I could hear Tuney hiss and scurry over to the end of the hallway.
+It fluttered onto our kitchen table and held out its leg for me.
+I could hear Tuney hiss and scurry over to the end of the dining room.

-“Don’t be such a spazz, Tuney.
+“Don’t be such a clot, Tuney!
 Owls come each year to our house and you still manage to have a stroke each time you see them!”
 I said both annoyed and angry at my sister’s act and untied the letter from the owl’s leg.
-The moment I’d set him free of the letter, it flew out the window, possibly feeling the unwelcome thoughts in my sister’s head.
+The moment I’d set him free of the letter, it flew out the window, possibly feeling the hostility from my sister’s end.

 I didn’t even look at her face as I walked out onto the porch and sat on the lawn chair.
 My fingers ripped through the envelope in a hurry already recognising the writing on the address.
 I pulled out a short piece of parchment and I could feel a pout on my lips as I’d expected more.
 Regardless I read quickly through the round minuscule handwriting.